msb98/CMC02/README.md

 # CMC02

-Before running this example, please have the following installed on your device:
+Before running any example, please have the following installed on your device:
 - openseespy
 - ipywidgets
 - opsvis